Abhaycl/RoboND-Where-Am-I-2P2/README.md

 #### 2. Global localization

 For cases where the initial position is unknown and needs to be determined at as the robot moves.
-This problem combines the uncertainties from measurements and actions in a cycles to achieve a precise estimate of the location.
+This problem combines the uncertainties from measurements and actions in a cycle to achieve a precise estimate of the location.

 #### 3. Kidnaped robot